ThinkerPal/CTF-Writeups/README.md

 Well, while I **will** (at some point) clean that up, this repository is mostly for me to pen down some of my thought process when solving flags in Capture-The-Flag (CTF) Competitons.
 This serves as a way for me to share what I've learnt (which...probably wouldn't be much to most of you because I'm still a beginner), and as a way for me to reference back what I've done 6 months later when I inevitably forget how to solve a question/use a tool (which would be _pretty_ likely!)

+_Spoiler Alert: ~~If you can't already tell, I'm pretty bad at finding time to finish my writeups.
+Oops~~_
 ## CTFs I've participated in (not all have writeups):

 ### 2022: